 We are preparing children for a time of new paradigms, for jobs that have not yet been created, for unknown challenges and undiscovered solutions.
 In these unprecedented times of change and uncertainty, our world needs adaptive thinkers with strength of heart and character.
-It is in our striving that we prepare for something we cannot yet imagine; that we become ready to meet the world and each other with open minds and hearts.

 Childhood is a distinct and valid time in and of itself, rather than something to hurry through in a race toward adulthood.
 Children are not miniature adults; they have a unique set of needs for healthy development.
 Only when children are engaged with relevant and developmentally appropriate activities can these developmental milestones be reached and real learning occur.
 Assessing developmental milestones along with academic levels provides a more complete picture of student concerns and capacities.